karlvr/consistent.js/README.md

 ### Visibility

 Often you want to use animation to show or hide elements.
 You can override the behaviour of showing and hiding by specifying options when you create a scope, or bind a node.
-See Options for more details.

 ```javascript
 var scope = $("h1").consistent({